Knewton/RandomLunch/README.md

    spreadsheet created in step 1.
 This id (at the time of this writing) is found in the `GET` param `key`, e.g. `https://docs.google.com/a/knewton.com/spreadsheet/ccc?key=`**SPREADSHEET_ID**`#gid=0`
 5. Run it!
+Run the function `main()`.
    Note that the calendar invites will be owned by the user who runs the script.
 Pro tip: create a new account to run the script so as to avoid an account with lots of calendar invites that say "random lunch".
 6. Use a [Time Trigger](https://developers.google.com/apps-script/understanding_triggers#TimeTriggers)